-City of Wheat Ridge Implements Stage 2 Fire Ban
+City of Wheat Ridge Returns to Stage 1 Fire Ban

-To learn more about Stage Two restrictions, please review the information provided by the Jefferson County Sheriff’s Office
+To learn more about Stage 1 and 2 Fire restrictions, please review the information provided by the Jefferson County Sheriff’s Office

 Fire bans are issued as Stage 1 or Stage 2 based on the severity of drought conditions usually created by a lack of rain.
 These conditions increase the risk of wildfires for communities throughout Colorado.
-A Stage 2 fire ban is the most restrictive and has been recently enacted for Wheat Ridge.
-Additional information is available from Jefferson County Sheriff's Office.
-Information about Stage 1 restrictions are listed below.
+Our community is currently under a Stage 1 fire ban and additional information is listed below.

 - No bonfires, lighting of fused explosives or burning of fence lines or rows, grasslands, fields, farmlands, ditches, rangelands and undeveloped areas.

 - No smoking in a developed recreation site or while outside unless you are in an enclosed vehicle or building or you are standing in an area 6 feet in diameter that is barren or cleared of all combustible material.
 Permitted smoking in outdoor areas of businesses is allowed.
 Smoking materials must be discarded in approved containers.